CodeYourFuture/curriculum/common-content/en/module/js3/actually-re-rendering/index.md

 We removed our search box from the page because we removed everything from the entire document body.

-This was not our intention - we only wanted to remove any films we had previous rendered.
+This was not our intention - we only wanted to remove any films we had previously rendered.

 A way to solve this is to introduce a container element which our `render` function will re-fill every time it's called.